ivardesign/viva-la-vue-workshop/README.md

 Put the comma back, and let's continue.

-#### Let’s add the lastName to your HTML using our curly brace, the templating syntax.
+#### Let’s add the lastName to your HTML using our curly brace, the template syntax.
 Try to do this yourself.

 *CURRENT:*
 ```html